Our Staff

 Brigitte is from Augsburg, Germany where she graduated with a degree in early childhood education in 2011.
 Since then, she has been working in early childhood education for more than 10 years.
 Brigitte is highly experienced in teaching children ages 0-6 years old.
 She has been an AuPair in Ireland as well as in Washington D.C. where she was working with bilingual children.
 During this time she was not only improving her English,but also became more cosmopolitan, and adaptable.
 Her passions are art projects, music, and exploring the great world of natural science with the little ones.
 In her pedagogical etic it’s important to look at each child individually and help the children to develop their creativity, strong social skills, think inquisitively, and implement learning techniques in their daily activities.

 Laura is from Wittlich, a small town in Germany close to the border of Luxembourg.
 She moved to the US in 2019 to be with her American husband.
 Laura has a Bachelor’s degree in Fitness economics and has worked in a physical therapy clinic, where she would be in charge of rehabilitation, strength training and also handle all administrative work for the past years.
 Since she was very little Laura played handball and once she got older decided to pass on her passion for sport and trained a child handball team.
 She has a passion for sport and physical activity and knows how important it is for all ages, but she believes that it should be reinforced, especially with children.
-Laura was also an Au Pair in North Carolina for a year, loves to travel, eat good food, and spending time with family, friends, and her dog.
+Laura was also an Au Pair in North Carolina for a year, loves to travel, eat good food, and spending time with family, friends, and her two dogs.
 Laura recently moved to Austin, Texas and remains part of the Administrative Team.

 Lucas is an amateur astronomer, a highschool Physics major and founder of Future Astronomers.
 Since childhood he has been fascinated by the universe and built a model to demonstrate how stars seemingly endlessly orbit black holes, and the orbit axis “precessed” just as Einstein predicted.
 His model was featured in the Amateur Astronomy Association’s Eyepiece newsletter by his professor, Dr. Kiefer.
 He loves attending astronomy lectures at Columbia University and through the Amateur Astronomy Association.
 As a high school physics major, he’s also President of the German club, a delegate at Model UN and leads bi-weekly sidewalk astronomy viewings for the general public.
 Lucca loves bicycling and when not working on his backyard radio telescope or reading his favorite authors such as Carl Sagan and Richard Feynman, he can be found going on 100km bike rides through the countryside.